Taimoor-Haider/new_rep/README.md

 # Planning

-I am by purpose changing this.
+I am by purpose this.

 ## Introduction